 If you’re still struggling to figure out how to start with differentiating your ideal customer profiles, try by looking at the main benefits of your product.
 It will allow you to discover which types of customers those benefits will help the most.

-For example, if one of your product’s main benefits involves cutting downtime to create sales proposals, it’s likely that individual sales representatives and their support teams are one customer persona you should have.
+For example, suppose one of your product’s main benefits involves cutting downtime to create sales proposals.
+In that case, individual sales representatives and their support teams are likely one customer persona you should have.